Holly Herndon: Home (2014)

 Herndon released the single "Home" on September 16, 2014, with a video directed by Dutch design studio Metahaven.
 According to Herndon, it captures her feeling of losing trust in electronics after the revelations the NSA monitors what some Americans do online.
 "Home" continues "Chorus"'s theme of surveillance: "It is a love song for prying eyes (an agent / a critic), and also a break up song with the devices with which I shared a naive relationship."

 Platform (2015)

 Herndon's second full-length album, Platform, was released on May 19, 2015.
+Guest artists include Dryhurst, the Dutch design studio Metahaven, Spencer Longo, and Claire Tolan.
 The album explores a complicated relationship with technology, and includes a track titled "Lonely at the Top" that is intended to trigger Autonomous sensory meridian response (ASMR).
+Addressing themes of internet decentralization by actively exploring the concept of decentralized autonomous organizations (DAOs), Platform was created through the Internet in collaboration between Dryhurst and Herndon and strangers from all over the world.

+Recruit (2015)

+In 2015, Dryhurst and Herndon released an eleven minute long track called "Recruit", which they made for British menswear line Cottweiler.
+The artwork merges outdoor soundscapes alongside Herndon's treated vocal samples.

 Proto (2019)

 Herndon's third full-length album, Proto, was released on May 10, 2019.
-In this collaborative work with her partner Mathew Dryhurst and programmer Jules LaPlace, she involved a singing AI that she had developed over the course of several years.
+This collaborative work with Dryhurst and programmer Jules LaPlace involved a singing AI named Spawn, which they developed over the course of several years.
+Spawn is an artificial neural network that is trained to recognize and replicate human voices.
+Spawn learned to create original music through Herndon, Dryhurst, and LaPlace feeding it audio files, largely featuring Herndon's own singing voice.
+They also trained Spawn to learn diverse vocal types by having it listen to the singing voices of others.
+While making Proto, they held "training ceremonies" which are live performances where participants sing to Spawn.